 The health benefits of bamboo shoots

-The nutritional benefits of bamboo shoots are vast.
-They are a great low calorie, high fiber, and high protein vegetable packed with vitamins and minerals.
+Another nickname of bamboo is green gold and when you look at the nutritional benefits of bamboo shoots, you’ll understand why.
+They are a great low-calorie, high-fiber, and high-protein vegetable packed with vitamins and minerals.
 The information below refers to the amount of nutrition available in 1 cup of bamboo shoots that have been cut into ½ inch pieces.
 This is a reasonable serving size if you are trying to boost your nutrition.

 Nutritional facts for 1 cup of bamboo shoots (151 g):